How VR Can be Used in Manufacturing

 Using a virtual environment, manufacturers can see the infrastructure of their future enterprise under construction and walk around an object modeled in 3D format.
 By loading a 3D model of a building or premises designed in VR, designers can see the project on a 1:1 scale.
 This helps to better assess the quality of the design as well as the ergonomic characteristics of the object, which cannot be done by just looking at a 3D model on a monitor screen.
 A 1:1 scale prototype lowers the cost and time required to prepare a mock-up commission.

-Within the virtual environment, specialists from the logistics, security, and management departments can coordinate the location of equipment on the premises and the organization of production facilities.
+Within the virtual environment, specialists from the logistics, security, and inventory management departments can coordinate the location of equipment on the premises and the organization of manufacturing facilities.
 They can test scenarios for the plant’s future work and safety compliance before the building is put into operation.

 VR safety training eliminates the risk of financial damage to the company and harm to the trainee while learning.
-Safety directors can train employees more effectively by using virtual content to assess their performance.
-They are able to track data and report analytics on the effectiveness of the training, or use this information to create standards and guidelines for workplace safety.
+Safety directors can train new employees more effectively by using virtual content, such as employee instructions to assess their performance.
+They are able to track data and report analytics on the effectiveness of the training, or use this information to create standards and guidelines for manufacturing workplace safety.
 As a result, this can lower the possibility of penalties or claims.

 VR lets employees understand the value of production by allowing them to adapt processes rapidly in real-time without compromising on quality or safety standards.